 One simple byproduct of whey processing that is often overlooked is actually an important component and deserves mention.

 Whey protein has come a long way over the years.
-What began as a nuisance waste product of the cheese industry has become a powerhouse ingredient today that almost equals the value of the cheese it is made from.
+What began as a nuisance waste product of the cheese industry has become a powerhouse ingredient today that almost surpasses the value of the cheese it is made from.

 Because of the financial benefits of recovering whey, a significant amount of research has been done on a university level and in the industry by both producers and equipment manufacturers.